Table of Contents

 1. Learning Curve: Strapi's headless architecture and API-driven approach may require developers to learn new concepts and practices, making it potentially more challenging for those unfamiliar with headless CMSs.

-When comparing Strapi and Wordpress from a technical perspective, several key differences emerge.
+From a technical perspective, several key differences emerge between Strapi and WordPress.
 These differences can impact various aspects of development, performance, security, and scalability.

 1. Architecture and Technology Stack